Understanding LAN and WAN: The Backbone of Networking

 What Is a LAN?

-A LAN is a private network that connects devices within a limited area, such as:
+A LAN is a private network connecting devices within a limited area, such as:

 - A single building